What is catscratch disease?

-- contact with a cat and the presence of a scratch or lesion on the skin, eye or mucous membranes
+- Contact with a cat and the presence of a scratch or lesion on the skin, eye or mucous membranes

-- regional lymphadenopathy, after excluding all other possible causes
+- Regional lymphadenopathy, after excluding all other possible causes

-- positive skin test for catscratch disease
+- Positive skin test for catscratch disease

-- suggestive biopsy of skin or lymph node
+- Suggestive biopsy of skin or lymph node

 What is the treatment of catscratch disease?

 Treatment of uncomplicated catscratch disease remains controversial.
 Because it is a benign and self-limiting condition, with most cases of regional lymphadenopathy resolving spontaneously in two to four months, no specific treatment is usually necessary.
-However, some studies suggest that certain antibiotics including doxycycline, erythromycin, gentamicin, rifampicin, cotrimoxazole and ciprofloxacin may significantly shorten the duration of lymphadenopathy.
+However, some studies suggest that certain antibiotics including doxycycline, erythromycin, gentamicin, rifampicin, trimethoprim + sulphamethoxazole and ciprofloxacin may significantly shorten the duration of lymphadenopathy.
 Antibiotics are warranted in patients with severe or persistent symptoms of catscratch disease.

 In rare cases, large pus-filled lymph nodes may persist for one to three years.
 The pus may need to be repeatedly drained through a needle.
 Pain and fever can be managed by increasing fluid intake and paracetamol.
 Warm moist compresses to affected lymph glands may decrease swelling and tenderness.